tpyle/code-samples/samples/README.md

 ### 15. `trie`

 Work on some more complex data structures, in this case it will be an implementation of a trie.
 Whether that trie is compressed or not might be an interesting experiment.

+### 16. `dice roll`

+A script to roll a stat line for D&D, basically roll 7 rows of 4 d6's and pick the 3 highest of each row